itsLeonnnnn/MysticRealms/README.md

 # Mystic Realms - a CPP-based RPG game
-Developed by **CPT113 Group 8**, serves as the coursework assignment (Hackathon 2) to be submitted to the course lecturers of CPT113 from School of Computer Sciences, Universiti Sains Malaysia (USM).
+Developed by **CPT113 Group 8**, serves as the coursework assignment (Hackathon 2) to be submitted to the course lecturers of CPT113 from the School of Computer Sciences, Universiti Sains Malaysia (USM).

 **Disclaimer:** This game is a product of our coursework assignment and is intended for educational purposes only.
 The game may contain bugs, errors, or incomplete features, as it is not a professional release.